🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ‘₯ Coworking Spaces Availability + 2.3 -- 40 There are no dedicated coworking spaces in Meteora; nomads must rely on hotel business centers or private rentals.
+πŸ‘₯ Coworking Spaces Availability + 2.3 -- 40 There are very few dedicated coworking spaces in Meteora; most digital nomads rely on hotel lobbies or cafes with limited work infrastructure.

 🌟 QUALITY OF LIFE